LoicLw/FieldTracer/README.md

 ![](documentation/all_map_visualization.png)

 ### Settings
-It is possible to specifies the background map used for tracing and which format should be used for traces (GPX or Text)
+It is possible to specify the background map used for tracing and which format should be used for traces (GPX or Text)

 ![](documentation/settings.png)